davidbhr/CompactionAnalyzer/README.md

 We now want to start the analysis and compute the orientation of individual fibers using structure tensor analysis.
 Here *sigma_tensor* is the kernel size that determines the length scale on which the strucutre is analysed.
 The kernel size should be in the range of the structure-size we want to look at and can be optimized for the individual application.
 For our fiber gels we use a value of 7 µm, which is in range of the pore size.
 The script `DetermineWindowSize.py` in the tutorial folder provides a template to systematically test different windowsizes on the same image pair and from that select the ideal size of the `sigma_tensor` for this setup (which displays a peak in the orientation).

-We can redefine all of the following paramters before starting the analysis.
+We can adjust all of the following paramters before starting the analysis.
 The corresponding pixel scale is set as `scale` and the segmentiation can be changed by using the `segmention_thres` or by changing the local contrast enhancement via `seg_gaus1, seg_gaus2`.
 With `show_segmentation = True` we can inspect the segmentation or - if preferred - segment the mask manually by clicking using `manual_segmention  = True`.
 Further, a maximal distance around the cell center can be specified for the analysis using `max_dist`.

 ```python
 scale =  0.318                  # imagescale in um per pixel